SharePoint-Repo/sp-colorCalendar-js/README.md

 cd myColorCalendarProject
 npm install
 ```

 ### Prerequisites

 Requires [Node.js](https://nodejs.org/)
 It's very helpful if you have access to SharePoint.
-The generated code will work with SharePoint 2013, SharePoint 2016, SharePoint 2019, and SharePoint Online (classic).
+The generated code will work with SharePoint 2013, SharePoint 2016, SharePoint 2019, and SharePoint Online.